 INTRODUCTION:

 T cells are a lineage of lymphocytes that play a pivotal role in the maintenance of adaptive immunity.
-They express the TCR, which enables them to recognize their ligands—complexes consisting of a major histocompatibility complex molecule (MHC) with a bound peptide, which are found on the surfaces of antigen-presenting cells (APCs).
+They express the TCR, which enables them to recognize their ligands, complexes consisting of a major histocompatibility complex molecule (MHC) with a bound peptide, which are found on the surfaces of antigen-presenting cells (APCs).
 The triggering of the TCR signaling pathway through the TCR/MHC interaction is crucial for T-cell activation and development1.

 In T-cell development, bone-marrow-derived hematopoietic stem cells (HSCs) migrate to the thymus, where they undergo differentiation and go through the stages of T-cell lineage progression2.
-Selection takes place in the thymus, where double-positive (DP) thymocytes, expressing both the CD4 and CD8 coreceptors, engage with self-peptide/MHC on the APCs.
+Double-positive (DP) thymocytes, expressing both the CD4 and CD8 coreceptors, engage with self-peptide/MHC on the APCs.
 Thymocytes with a moderate affinity for their self-peptide/MHC ligands mature to become single-positive (SP) CD4 or CD8 thymocytes, a process termed as positive selection.
 Conversely, thymocytes that receive excessive TCR stimulation through the self-peptide/MHCs undergo apoptosis via negative selection3,4.
-This process of stimulation-induced, caspase-dependent apoptosis can be mimicked in vitro by stimulating the thymocytes, for example with anti-CD3 antibody-coated beads5.
+This process of stimulation-induced, caspase-dependent apoptosis can be mimicked in vitro by stimulating the thymocytes, for example with anti-CD3/28 antibody-coated beads5.
 Mature T cells that pass the selection process are activated by non-self-peptide/MHC ligands from APCs in the periphery.
 Self-peptide/MHCs are still relevant for peripheral T cells, in the context of tonic signaling for survival and homeostatic proliferation, the differentiation of helper T cells, and the enhancement of T-cell responses to non-self-peptide/MHCs through coagonism6-9.
 High-affinity TCR binding to the peptide/MHC ligand activates several downstream signaling pathways, which involve many signaling molecules forming a complex TCR signaling network10.
 The TCR signaling pathways have been studied for several decades, and yet the discovery of new mediators of the pathway shows no sign of abating11,12.
 The modulation of TCR signaling pathways has clinical relevance and can involve potentiating T-cell responses for immunotherapeutic applications or the inhibition of T-cell responses for the control of autoimmunity13.
 Strategies for the modulation of T-cell responses mainly depend on the disruption of kinase or phosphatase activity14-16.

 We describe an application of a flow-cytometry-based assay for the screening of small chemical compounds for their ability to modulate TCR signaling and T-cell activation17.
 The assay hinges on the phenomenon of thymocytes activating the apoptosis pathway when exposed to strong TCR signals.
 The assay is sufficiently sensitive to identify changes in stimulation strength; incubating thymocytes expressing transgenic TCR with peptide/MHC tetramers with increasing affinity resulted in a corresponding increase in caspase activation—used as a measure of the apoptotic response5.
-For the screen, we use a library of kinase inhibitors and assess their ability to modulate the thymocyte response to strong TCR signals.
+For the screen, we used a library of kinase inhibitors and assessed their ability to modulate the thymocyte response to strong TCR signals.

 Several flow-cytometry-based or fluorescence-reporter-based strategies have been described for the high-throughput screening of an assortment of peripheral activation phenotypes in various T-cell subsets.
 Such strategies include the use of genetic fluorescent reporters to assess the timing and magnitude of T-cell activation18, the use of degranulation as a readout of cytotoxic T-cell activity19,20, and the analysis of the phosphorylation of various proteins involved in cellular signaling21.